IdentityPython/Governance/idpy-incidentresponse.md

 always be on improving the project rather than pointing fingers at contributors.

-Recognizing the importance of security research we will publicly acknowledge the people that report an incident on a dedicated page on [the idpy website][idpyweb].
+Recognizing the importance of security research we will publicly acknowledge the people that report an incident, granted their consent, on a dedicated page on [the Identity Python website][idpyweb].

 | Stage | Activities |
 | ----- | ---------- |